Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Your riding style is going to dictate the bike that’s best for you.
 If you frequently shift between level terrain and off-road conditions, you might be better served with a more heavy-duty option like a fat tire or mountain bike.
 Conversely, racing, commuter, and folding bikes might be ideal if you only ride in town or for commutes.

 In no category is budget more important than when purchasing a lightweight electric bike.
-These bikes don’t come cheap, with many being as much as $8,000.
+These lightweight options don’t come cheap, with many being as much as $8,000.
 While any electric bike can be viewed as an investment, it’s no truer than with lightweight e-bikes.
+If you’ll be using this bike frequently, be sure to invest in your own comfort and look for one that suits your needs and offers a comfortable seat that will let you sit in a comfortable ride position.